bangadang/stackIT/FS25/Dataengineering.md

 ### 2. variety
 - data comes in multiple formats of different complexity
 	- structured: databases
-	- semi-structured: JSON, XM
+	- semi-structured: JSON, XML
+	- unstructured: videos, images, emails, text
-- there is no fixed struture
+- there is no fixed structure
 - data is not immediately ready to be processed
-- no uniformity or monotony
+- heterogenity <-> no uniformity or monotony
-- data can be highly, semi- or unstructured
+	- makes integration complex
+	- flexible tools needed for ingestion and transformation
 ### 3. velocity
 - constantly new incoming data
 ### 4. veracity